ad510/hack-camp/cohort_4/playbook/ACTIVITIES.md

 # Freeform Projects

 This assumes the hackers are already in groups and have decided what to work on.

-If they have not yet, refer to [Brainstorming](#brainstorming).
+If they have not yet, refer to [Brainstorming](#project-formation).

+## Scheduling

+- make sure to collect links 10 minutes before demos at around 3:50.
+- make sure you remind people of what time the demos is.
+It is very easy to forget to mention the time.

+## Role Of The Organizer

+Walking the rope of how to be effecive during this time period can be hard.
+On one hand, you want to actively help hackers.
+At the same time, you don't want to hover and so you stay back and let the hackers do their thing and work indepenently.

+You want them to ask questions abut at the same time you don't want them to ask you a question when they never searched for it themself yet.

+Being a good organizer is knowing when to step in, and when to hang back.
+If unsure, bias on the side of hanging back.

+Checkout the guidelines for [Answering Questions](#answering-questions).

 Every set of freeform time for projects culminates in a demo by the end of the day.
 See the [demo section](#demos) for more details, including what hackers are encouraged to have finished.

+### What NOT to do

+- drive the conversation

+### What To Do

 ## Scoping and concept